harveybc/gym-fx/README.md

 # gym-forex

-The [Forex environment](https://github.com/harveybc/gym-forex) is a forex trading simulator featuring: configurable initial capital, dynamic or dataset-based spread, CSV history timeseries for trading currencies and observations for the agent, fixed or agent-controlled take-profit, stop-loss and order volume.
+The [Forex environment](https://github.com/harveybc/gym-fx) is a forex trading simulator for OpenAI Gym, allowing to test the performace of a custom trading agent.
+Featuring: configurable initial capital, dynamic or dataset-based spread, CSV history timeseries for trading currencies and observations for the agent, fixed or agent-controlled take-profit, stop-loss and order volume.

 The environment features discrete action spaces and optionally continuous